The Promise Tracker

 State-Sponsored REIT

 A high-level technical committee to transfer state properties into a publicly listed REIT on the TTSE was announced.
-First Citizens published an explainer.
-No committee formation or operational milestones reported since budget.
+TTSE says it is 'looking forward' to listing the REIT.
+No committee formation, property identification, or listing timeline announced.
+Still in conceptual phase with three months remaining in fiscal year.

 Asset-Based Levy Yielding $575M Annually

 The 0.25% levy on assets held by commercial banks (~$160B) and insurance companies (~$70B) became effective January 1, 2026, enacted through Finance Act 2025.
-Insurance industry warned of higher premiums.
-SEZ companies exempt.
+IMF 2026 Article IV mission reviewed T&T's fiscal framework including the levy.
+BATT still working with Ministry of Finance on technical details including asset definitions and deductibility.

 CEPEP/URP Replacement with Permanent Employment